JeremyTallant/sales_dashboard/README.md

 ![image](images/removing_duplicates.png)

 Upon initial examination, no duplicate values were identified.
 Next, we'll proceed to check for missing values.
-This can be done by formatting the data into a table and then clicking on each column filter to look for any `N/A` entries.
+This can be done by formatting the data into a table and then clicking on each column filter to look for any `Blanks` entries.

 ![image](images/missing_values.png)